Sam Huff Player Props: Rangers vs. Padres

 Sam Huff At The Plate

-- Huff has a home run and two walks while batting .188.
+- Huff is hitting .158 with a home run and two walks.

-- In three of nine games this year, Huff got a hit, but only one each time.
+- Huff has a base hit in three of 10 games played this season (30.0%), but zero multi-hit games.

-- Huff has picked up an RBI twice this season, but just one in each of those games.
+- Huff has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.